 Toronto Course - PL SC 299/499 - North American Politics

+The course focuses on the comparative politics of the United States and Canada and on international relations between the two countries.
 Among the topics to be discussed will be a comparison of the development of separate political cultures in the two countries, comparisons of government institutions, election systems, federalism, and regionalism, and comparisons of each country's policy approaches toward the economy, health care, gun control, same-sex marriage, language, free speech, abortion, and the role of religion in education.
 Issues important in international relations between the two countries will also be discussed - this includes trade, border security, and control of the Arctic.
 Class excursions will visit the Ontario Parliament Buildings and Fort York, site of an important battle in the War of 1812.
-The course will take place during commemorations of the two hundredth anniversary of the War of 1812 in Canada.

 The Ryerson University Residence and Location

 Students will live during the month in the International Living Learning Centre (ILLC) student residence on the Ryerson campus.
 Students will each have their own motel-style single rooms with television, air conditioning, internet access, and private bathrooms.
 Each floor of the residence also has a kitchenette, laundry machines, and a television lounge area.
 The residence is located next door to a 24-hour supermarket and to a 24-hour grocery store.